omfghello/window-iso-customizer/faq.md

 ### What's SetupComplete.cmd?

-It's the file Windows was BORN to run.
+It's THE INSIDE MAN.
 If `%WINDIR%\Setup\Scripts\SetupComplete.cmd` exists, Windows executes it as LOCAL SYSTEM after OOBE completes.
 Full admin.
 No UAC prompt.
 No execution policy.
 Microsoft built this hook for OEMs like Dell and HP to install their bloatware.
-The irony is not lost on us.
-We are now Dell.
-Three raccoons in a Dell costume.
-With a .cmd file.
-And 80 `taskkill` commands.
-And a dream.
-The Dell of debloating.
-The HP of hatred for Candy Crush.
+We're using it for the opposite.
+But now its job is ELEGANT: it swaps `explorer.exe` for `WISO-OOBE.exe` in the Winlogon shell key, creates a watchdog task, and exits.
+That's it.
+The inside man opens the vault door and walks away.
+The heist crew (WISO-OOBE) does the rest.
+It used to be 400+ lines of fury.
+Now it's 20 lines of precision.
+The cmd evolved.
+From a blunt instrument to a surgical tool.
+Gerald approves of the refinement.
+Steve misses the 400 lines.
+Dave is indifferent.
+Dave is always indifferent.
+Dave is the legs.

 ### What's firstlogon-options.cmd?